For a few minutes this morning, I thought I was going to have to make an impromptu trip to Denver.

 Gotta run.
 I actually have an after-hours telephone interview for a work story tonight.
 Not the first interview I’ve done in my pajamas, though it’s been a minute.

-22 thoughts on “Tales from the Parking Lost
+22 responses to “Tales from the Parking Lost”

 1. Just read the blind date story. … Wow.
 And, of course, it didn’t end on a happy note!
 How long were you stuck with the next woman before you realized she was crazy.
 And married?
 Glad you have Tara.
 And she found her truck.